abinit/abinit/doc/theory/pseudopotentials.md

 !!! note

     For simplicity, the discussion is limited to pseudopotentials with a single projector per angular channel.
-    The generalization to multi-projector pseudopotentials requirens introducing an additional $n$ index in the KB energies i.e. $E_{nl}^\aa$ and in the projectors $\chi_{n\lm}^\aa(\rr)$.
+    The generalization to multi-projector pseudopotentials requires introducing an additional $n$ index in the KB energies i.e. $E_{nl}^\aa$ and in the projectors $\chi_{n\lm}^\aa(\rr)$.

 The so-called Kleinman-Bylander energies, $E_l^\aa$,